Telling and Talking workshop for those with children 8-12yrs

 What can I expect from the workshop?

 It will provide a comfortable and confidential space to explore and share personal feelings and experiences.
-The group has a maximum size of 18 participants.
+The in-person workshop has a maximum size of 18 participants, the online workshop has a maximum of 14.
 You will receive an email pack of information in advance and you will get the most out of the workshop by reading the contents before you attend.
 Many participants choose to share their email addresses or phone numbers with each other at the end of the workshop and remain in touch.

 When and where is it?